Kinsta vs Cloudways for WordPress 2026: Which Managed Host Actually Wins?

 FAQ: Kinsta vs Cloudways for WordPress 2026

 Is Kinsta faster than Cloudways?
 Generally, yes — especially for global audiences.
 Kinsta's combination of Google Cloud Premium Tier networking and Cloudflare Enterprise Edge Caching typically produces lower TTFBs than Cloudways on equivalent hardware.
-In real-world tests, Kinsta sites routinely hit sub-100ms TTFB from multiple continents simultaneously.
+In real-world tests, Kinsta sites routinely hit sub-100ms TTFB from multiple continents at the same time.
 That said, Cloudways on a high-frequency Vultr server can get surprisingly close for single-region traffic.
 The gap widens significantly for international visitors where Cloudflare's edge network — with its 300+ global PoPs — makes a real difference.

 Which is better for WooCommerce specifically?
 Kinsta, and it's not particularly close.
 The PHP worker management, Redis object caching, and Edge Caching configuration are specifically optimized for dynamic e-commerce workloads.
-Cloudways handles WooCommerce fine, but you'll need to configure significantly more yourself — Redis setup, cache exclusions for cart and checkout pages, Varnish rules — to get comparable performance.
+Cloudways handles WooCommerce fine, but you'll need to configure way more yourself — Redis setup, cache exclusions for cart and checkout pages, Varnish rules — to get comparable performance.
 If WooCommerce is your primary use case, don't overthink this one.